-- 1. Set up the desired panel settings (sounds, volumes, etc.) - 2.
+- Set up the desired panel settings (sounds, volumes, etc.) - 2.
 Press the BANK VIEW button to turn it on.

-- The BANK SELECT display appears.

-- 3. Select the desired bank.
+- The PMEM BANK SELECT display appears. - 3.
+Use the buttons to the left of the display to select the desired bank.

-- 4. With the SET button held down, press one of the numbered buttons of the PANEL MEMORY (1 to 8).
+4. With the SET button held down, press one of the numbered buttons of the PANEL MEMORY (1 to 8).

-• The panel settings are now stored in the specified bank and number.
+The panel settings are now stored in the specified bank and number.

-BANK VIEW
+■ BANK VIEW